Which city is cheaper, Florence or Edinburgh?

 Many restaurants in Florence have been singled out for their culinary prowess.
 Once you've worked up an appetite exploring museums and churches, you'll find many amazing local restaurants around town.
 Local dishes incorporate a lot of hearty vegetables and meats.
 Famous dishes include a Florentine steak dish, rabbit, and a bean bed and cabbage soup.

-If you're looking for night time activities Florence has a few options to choose from.
+There's a variety of activities in the evening in Florence.
 You'll find the most active nightlife in the Santa Croce neighborhood.
 The area attracts study abroad students as well as tourists who party late into the night.

-Both Edinburgh and Florence have historic old towns worth visiting.
+Both Edinburgh and Florence have first-rate historic old towns worth visiting.

 Edinburgh has a unique history which comes to life in its historic area.
 The city's Old Town attracts international visitors who come to see the Edinburgh Castle, the quaint streets, and the many shops and cafes.
 The Royal Mile is a popular area with pubs and souvenir shops.
 It connects the castle to the Scottish Parliament.

-With a famous historical old-town, Florence offers plenty to see.
+The old town of Florence is one of the most recognized in the world.
 The historic center of the city is where you'll find many of the most beautiful buildings, art works, and quaint streets.
 It is a UNESCO World Heritage Site and it was at the heart of the Renaissance period.

-Shoppers can find a variety of stores in both Edinburgh and Florence.
+Shoppers can find a variety of high quality stores in both Edinburgh and Florence.

-Florence offers lots of family activities.
+Florence is a family-friendly place to visit.
 Most famous for its art and history, the city also has a number of activities that kids will enjoy.
 There's a carousel and a park that are perfect to let the little ones run around.
 There are a few kid-friendly museums, as well as a historic city center that will mesmerize the old and young alike.

-Florence has so much to offer for a romantic couple's vacation.
+Florence is a great city for couples, as it has plenty to offer.
 Art and history lovers will enjoy a visit to this truly beautiful city.
 Couples who enjoy museums, historic buildings, and world-renowned art, will find plenty to do in this city.

-Edinburgh and Florence are both good destinations for backpackers.
+Edinburgh and Florence are both first-rate destinations for backpackers.

-Backpackers and budget travelers come from all over the world to visit Florence.
+Florence is a very popular city to visit for backpackers.
 The city is part of a popular route through Italy, and you'll find many backpackers and students in town.
 There are also many hostels, so you should have no trouble meeting other young travelers.

-Florence is a great destination for students.
+Florence is a very popular city for students.
 Many students visit this city as part of a short term study abroad program, or for the entire length of their studies.
 The city is beautiful, and whether your focus is art, history, or culture, this city will not disappoint.

-Visitors will find public transit in both Edinburgh and Florence.
+Visitors will find notable public transit in both Edinburgh and Florence.

 Edinburgh has some public transit options.
 Buses are the best way to get into town from the outer edges if you don't have a car.

-Edinburgh and Florence are similar when it comes to walkability.
+Edinburgh and Florence are first-rate when it comes to walkability.

 It's very easy to get around on foot in Edinburgh.
 The Old Town in particular is fun to walk around

 Both Edinburgh and Florence have a number of activities to choose from.
-With generally more activities and things to do, visitors tend to spend more time in Florence than Edinburgh.
+With generally more activities and things to do, visitors tend to spend more time in Florence than in Edinburgh.
+Usually, 2-5 days is a good amount of time for Edinburgh, and 2-7 days is enough time in Florence.

 The beautiful city of Edinburgh offers theater and nightlife.
 Exploring the old town is a popular activity.
-With all of its activities, you can easily fill one day here.
+With so much to do, one day is probably not enough time to see everything.
 It will give you the chance to have new experiences.

 You'll find shopping and museums around the city of Florence.
 Visiting the old town is also a must.
 Since there is so much to do in the area, one day is probably not enough for all of it.
 It has many unique tourist attractions and fascinating things to do.

 Edinburgh is a popular place that is full of things to see and experience.
 If you have a weekend, this city makes for a great vacation.
 Make sure you visit the old town while you're here.
 While some people choose to spend more or less time in Edinburgh, a weekend is sufficent for most.
-Take your pick from the many activities offered around the area.
+Take your pick from the many activities offered here.

 Edinburgh is a popular choice for travelers.
 Five days here is typical.
 While some people choose to spend more or less time in Edinburgh, five days is sufficent for most.
-The entire area has lots to do.
+The entire region has so many activities, and you'll want time to do everything.

 Edinburgh is a great place to explore.
 Visiting the old town is also a must.
 One week is more than enough time to enjoy everything.
 Take some day trips to nearby places to fill the extra days.
 This city offers something for everyone.